 Yemen coffees are wild and amazing, rich, heavy, chocolaty cups that keep you going back for more and more.
 Most Yemen is sold generically from the Sanani region and may consist of coffee from various farms, varietels, and even crop years all mixed together!
-This one is from the Matari region and is a traceable lot from a newly founded co-op in Yemen.
+This one is a traceable lot from a newly founded co-op in Yemen.
 The co-op operates in the Fair trade model, and is socially responsible -- which is almost unheard of for Yemen coffee.

 - choosing a selection results in a full page refresh